Kinship Circle

 FAULT/FAULT LINE: A fracture in the earth’s crust accompanied by displacement of the two sides of the fracture.

-FLASH FLOOD: A flood with virtually no onset time.
-Swift floodwaters may pose a significant threat to lives and property due to inability to mitigate or evacuate.
-Generally caused by heavy rainfall or dam or levee failures.
+FLASH FLOOD: Flood with almost no onset time.
+Swift waters pose significant threat to lives and property due to inability to mitigate or evacuate.
+Generally from heavy rainfall, dam or levee failures.

 FUJITA-PEARSON SCALE: A categorical method which indicates the intensity (wind-speed) of a tornado: